amp-labs/connectors/tools/fileconv/api3/README.md

 **Parameter Filter.**
 Some GET methods can be ignored based on the endpoint's input parameters.
 For example, retain endpoints that have exclusively optional query parameters.

+**Media Type.**
+By default, the API response is in `application/json`, but this can be configured as needed.

+**Property Flattening.**
+You can specify a field name for flattening, which will relocate nested fields to the top level.

+**Array Item auto Selection.**
+Enabling this flag allows for automatic selection of the object schema when the response contains a single array.
+If the response includes multiple arrays, the `objectArrayLocator` will still be invoked to resolve any ambiguity.